-"When will my scholarship be paid?" is the most commonly asked question.
+"When will my scholarship be paid?" is a commonly asked question.

 Scholarship payments for Trimester 2 2015 are made progressively within 5 weeks after census date (15 August 2015) for selected scholarships only, once eligibility is confirmed.

-If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account within 5 weeks after census date (15 August 2015) for selected scholarships only, when your enrolment and eligibility for the trimester is confirmed.
+If your scholarship makes a cash payment, the payment will be made directly to your nominated bank account within 5 weeks after census date (15 August 2015) for selected scholarships only.

 Financial hardship eligibility